 8. Lipless Plugs

 A lipless crankbait is a type of plug with flat sides and no lip.
 The main difference is the lack of a lip (obviously), but it also has a few more differences that distinguish it from the lipped versions.
 First of all, the line tie is on the top of the lure instead of the nose.
+This makes a few things different.

 This makes the lure have a tighter, yet more aggressive action.
 Another difference is the way it sinks.
 The traditional lipped lure has a certain depth that the lip allows it to travel to.
 On the other hand, a lipless one sinks like a rock, straight to the bottom.

 It is now up to the angler to control the depth it dives by using their rod tip.
 The absence of a lip also means a higher opportunity to snag up.
 You don’t want a lipless anywhere near something it could catch on.
 If it goes to the bottom and picks up a stray weed, you can often rip it free to entice a reaction out of willing fish.
+Try to use models without a lip if you want a very tight, aggressive, wobble.
+They rock back and forth very evenly and this is unique.

 Where To Fish Exposed Treble Lures